Cao Fang: Under Cao Shuang's regency

 In 244, Cao Shuang led an attack on Shu Han's border city of Hanzhong, without careful planning, hoping that he would gain a reputation in the military.
-The battles were inconclusive and Cao was forced to withdraw with great losses when their food supplies ran out.
+The battles were inconclusive and Cao was forced to withdraw with great losses when their food supplies ran out (Battle of Xingshi).
 Despite this failure, Cao continued to hold on to state power firmly.
 In 247, Sima Yi retired from government service, claiming that he was ill.

 In February 249, Sima launched a coup to seize power from Cao Shuang.
 While Cao Fang and Cao Shuang left the capital Luoyang to visit Cao Rui's tomb, Sima rallied a group of anti-Cao Shuang officials and closed all gates of Luoyang.
 He sent an edict to Cao Fang in the name of Empress Dowager Guo, accusing Cao Shuang of dominating and corrupting the government, and demanding that Cao Shuang and his brothers be removed from power.
 Cao Shuang eventually decided to surrender his authority, against the advice of Huan Fan.
 Sima promised Cao Shuang that he could still retain his titles.
 However, a few days later, Sima had Cao Shuang and his family and associates executed on charges of treason.
 By then, Sima Yi was in complete control of the government.

 Under Sima Yi's regency

 After Sima Yi took over as regent, he carefully but inexorably eliminated his political opponents.
 Cao Fang, under coercion by Sima's supporters, offered Sima the nine bestowments, but Sima declined.
 During Sima's regency, he eliminated inefficiency and corruption that characterized Cao Shuang's time, and many honest officials were promoted on Sima's recommendation.

 In 249, Wang Ling, the general in charge of the southeastern city of Shouchun, plotted a rebellion against Sima Yi, in association with Cao Biao (曹彪), the Prince of Chu.
 In 251, when Wang was ready to carry out his plan, his subordinates Huang Hua (黃華) and Yang Hong (楊弘) betrayed him to Sima.
 Sima led an army to Shouchun before Wang could take action, and promised to pardon Wang for rebelling.
 Wang surrendered and was forced to commit suicide together with Cao Biao later.
 Wang's clan and followers were also slaughtered.
-Sima Yi died later that year and was succeeded by his son Sima Shi as regent, who continued wielding state power.
+Sima Yi died later in September that year and was succeeded by his son Sima Shi as regent, who continued wielding state power.